 How Hurricanes Damage the Economy

-Why Harvey, Irma, Maria and Other Hurricanes Are So Destructive
+Why Harvey, Maria, Florence and Other Hurricanes Are So Destructive

-Hurricanes are the most damaging natural disasters.
+Hurricanes are the most damaging of natural disasters.
 A Category 4 or 5 hurricane can lower U.S. production and increase unemployment.
 It can also raise gas prices to $5 a gallon.
-It can also depress the stock market and other financial markets.
+Large hurricanes depress the stock market and other financial markets.

 The Congressional Budget Office estimates that 1.2 million Americans live in coastal areas at risk of “substantial damage” from hurricanes.
 The CBO defines that as damage of at least 5 percent of average income.
 Most of these densely populated areas lie less than 10 feet above sea level, according to the National Hurricane Center.

 The CBO estimates that, on average, hurricane damage is $28 billion a year.
-Florida contributes 55 percent of that, Texas 13 percent, and Louisiana 9 percent.
+Florida contributes 55 percent of that.
+Texas and Louisiana add 13 percent and 9 percent, respectively.

 The federal government pays for 60 percent of hurricane damage.
 Most of that comes from three agencies.
 The Federal Emergency Management Agency pays almost two-thirds of the government's bill.
 The Department of Housing and Urban Development and the U.S. Army Corps of Engineers pay a little more than a third.
 State and local governments, insurance, and private individuals pay the rest.